 Entertainment & Arts Management

-Read more about Lenny and previous featured EAM alumni here.
+Read more about Katie and previous featured EAM alumni here.

 Motion pictures, television, performing arts, new media, museums...
 These creative industries, and others like them, belong to one of the fastest-growing economic sectors in the world.
 The tremendous growth of these industries has created a need for professionals who can combine both management and leadership skills with a thorough understanding of art, entertainment and media sectors.